 Don’t forget some basic HR and employment obligations, including any basic contract, additional rules and policies, and any unusual circumstances like volunteers doing this without employment rights adhered to, and managing other interests like children and disabled persons.

 In short, make sure they’re the right ones, and stored in the right areas.

-Cleaners will need to know this and how they practically manage the process, including issues like requesting new ones, dealing with accidents, and not leaving them hanging around somewhere.
+Cleaners will need to know this and how they practically manage the process, including issues like requesting new ones, existing areas and procedures as with say office cleaning, dealing with accidents, and not leaving them hanging around somewhere.